-This shrimp and pasta dish is very easy to make, comes together quickly, and makes an excellent choice for a weeknight dinner and would also make a great dinner for guests.
+This shrimp and pasta dish is very easy to make, comes together quickly, makes an excellent choice for a weeknight dinner, and would also make a great dinner for guests.
 You can use raw shrimp, or cooked shrimp you might find on special at the supermarket.

 Many years ago, when I was working in Beverly Hills, California, there was a restaurant called The Ginger Man.
 Owned by Carrol O’Connor (Archie Bunker) and Patrick O’Neal, it had many great reviews in local newspapers of the time.
 Sadly, it is no longer in existence, but the memory of a lovely dinner there lingers in my mind.

 There was something on the menu called Shrimp and Pasta.
 I ordered it, and it was delicious.
 When I got home, I jotted down the main ingredients so I could make it myself.
 I even put the recipe in my cookbook software, where it languished for years.